 The Semester at Sea voyage is not a cruise!
 Our ship becomes a floating college campus where you will be living, eating and studying with up to 550 undergraduate college students and 100 faculty and staff members along with their families.
 In addition, there are 180 multi-national crew members who add to this diverse shipboard community.

-When you take this and add a dedicated staff member who supports the lifelong learner community, you get a voyage where a unique atmosphere is created that fosters learning about communities from all over the world.
+This results in a voyage with a unique atmosphere is created that fosters learning about communities from all over the world.
 This diverse inter-generational learning community will allow you to form bonds that last a lifetime or simply find a travel buddy who wants to learn and experience what the world has to offer!

 The MV World Odyssey has operated as the SAS campus since 2015 — the Program’s sixth ship in its 50+ year history.
 The vessel meets or exceeds maritime health and safety standards and requirements, including those of the International Maritime Organization SOLAS (Safety of Life at Sea), U.S. Coast Guard, and the U.S. Public Health.